 In total we spent ¥92.178 (€740/$832) on accommodation, averaging ¥3179 (€25/$29) per day.
 The accommodation costs are split into three categories:

-But I digress.
-During our road trip on Hokkaido we stayed at 2 campsites.
-We also went camping on Miyajima island (near Hiroshima) and in Kamikochi (in ).
-You can find all the information about the accommodation we stayed at during our 1-month trip here.
+On Hokkaido, we made a 10-day road trip and stayed at 2 campsites.
+We also went camping on Miyajima Island and in Kamikochi (in the Japanese Alps).
+You can find more information about the accommodation we stayed at in our Japan itinerary.

 Sleeping in our car